magnopus-opensource/connected-spaces-platform/PR_GUIDELINES.md

 To keep things simple, all PRs are merged into main via squash.
 GitHub should only give you this option, so no need to think about it!

 ### Reviewer Assignment
-When making a pull-request, GitHub should automatically assign two reviewers from the connected-spaces-platform team.
+When making a pull request, GitHub should automatically assign two reviewers from the connected-spaces-platform team.
 If, as a pull-request author, you are aware of a particular reviewer who really should be involved in this particular change, you are free to remove one of the auto-assigned reviewers and manually assign the necessary specialist.

 ### Review Timeframe